RedHttp/Red/README.md

 	await res.SendString("Hello " + form["firstname"]);
     });

-    // Using url queries to generate an answer server.Get("/hello", Auth, async (req, res) =>
+    // Using url queries to generate an answer, but only if authenticated server.Get("/hello", Auth, async (req, res) =>
     {
 	var session = req.GetData<MySess>();